 For even faster retouching, check the auto mask tool.
 Lightroom will then try to automatically detect the edges.
 This means that the teeth whitening tool, for example, is only brushed over actual teeth.

 The Auto mask doesn’t work every time.
-I turn it off for tasks where the area I want to edit contains multiple colours, like darkening a stained glass window.
-But for a majority of edits, the auto mask makes the brush tool even faster.
+I turn it off for tasks where the area I want to edit contains multiple colors, like darkening a stained glass window.
+But for most edits, the auto mask makes the brush tool even faster.

-Like the full presets, making a new brush preset is also easy.
+Like full presets, making a new brush preset is also easy.
 Use the sliders on a custom brush to choose the settings.
-In the effects drop-down, choose the option “save current settings as a new preset.”
+In the effects drop-down, choose “save current settings as a new preset.”

 For example, I like the Lightroom default teeth whitening.
 But it’s usually way too white and looks a bit unnatural.
 So I pulled the slider down and saved the adjustment as a new preset.

-If you are adjusting a brush every time you use it, that’s a good sign you could save some time by creating a custom preset.
+If you adjust a brush every time you use it, that’s a good sign you could save time by creating a custom preset.

-The slideshow is a panel all its own (that’s not yet available in CC but is a Classic only feature).
+The slideshow is a panel all its own (not yet available in Lightroom Creative Cloud (CC) and is only a Lightroom Classic only feature).
 And inside the edit panel, if you scroll down to the watermark, you can choose “edit watermarks” to upload an image to deter image theft.

-Adobe Lightroom is a popular tool for wedding photo editing.
-Whether you choose to use the Lightroom Classic CC with the most tools or Lightroom CC with cloud backups.
-We have a guide for simple Lightroom backup and troubleshooting you can check.
+Adobe Lightroom is a popular tool for editing wedding photos.
+Whether you use Lightroom Classic with the most tools or CC with cloud backups, we have a guide for simple Lightroom backup and troubleshooting you can check.